-Chemical Fire Burns Near Lake Charles In Aftermath Of Hurricane Laura
+Chemical Fire Burns Near Lake Charles, La., In Aftermath Of Hurricane Laura

 The state also pushed out an emergency text notice.
 It wasn't immediately clear how much damage the fire is causing within the plant or what hazards it presents to local residents.

-Louisiana State Police say Interstate 10, a major thoroughfare running along southern Louisiana, was shut down in preparation for Hurricane Laura and remains closed.
+Louisiana State Police said Interstate 10, a major thoroughfare running along southern Louisiana, was shut down in preparation for Hurricane Laura and remains closed.